Exam Procedures

 Does the credit union meet flood insurance requirements for properties in SFHAs?

-1. If an improved property or mobile home is located in an SFHA and flood insurance is required, does the credit union have the borrower obtain a policy, with the credit union as loss payee, in the correct amount prior to closing?
+1. If an improved property or mobile home is located in an SFHA and flood insurance is required, does the credit union have the borrower obtain a policy, with the credit union as loss payee, in the correct amount before closing?

 2. When multiple properties securing the loan are located in SFHAs, does the credit union have sufficient insurance, either through a single policy with a scheduled list of several buildings or multiple policies, to meet the minimum requirements of the regulation?